learn-academy-2023-alpha/week-2-assessment-Melaza6/interview-questions.md

 Researched answer: Is the behavior of moving declarations to the top in JavaScript, allowing the used of functions and variables before being declared.

-*Student Note*
-Before answering any interview question the student will read all the questions and answer all "Your answer:" sections of the quesions prior to answering any "Researched Answer" sections of the questions, to avoid research on the subject and its vocabulary.
-After all "Your Answer" sections have been answer the student begging research and answering the "Researched answer" sections of the questions.
-The student will use this .method() to optimize the understanding the subject and it's vocabulary.

-"By answering the "Your Answer" section of questions prior to beggining research, the student is{}/isNot{} understanding the subject and it's vocabulary."

 ## Looking Ahead: Terms for Next Week

 Research and define the following terms to the best of your ability.